Installing 1E DataSync Agent

 DATA_SYNC_API_URL

-The URL of DataSync Service URL running in Azure.
+The URL of DataSync Service URL running in Azure which would normally be:

 Auth Service URL